flada-auxv/janken-solidity/README.md

 ### rescue the deposit (optional)

 There are two situations in which you can execute `resuce()`.
-The first situation is when you are a host of a game that no one has joined by commitmentDeadline.
+The first situation is when you are a host of a game that no one has joined by deadlineToJoin.
-The second one is when you reveal a hand but your opponent doesn't reveal by revelationDeadline. commitmentDeadLine and revelationDeadline are set a term of a day in default.
+The second one is when you reveal a hand but your opponent doesn't reveal by deadlineToReveal. deadlineToJoin and deadlineToReveal are set a term of a day in default.

 ```js
 rescue(gameId, { from: host })